FDio/csit/docs/report/introduction/methodology_nfv_service_density.rst

 The initial implementation of NFV service density tests in
 |csit-release| is using two NF applications:

-- VNF: DPDK L3fwd running in KVM VM, configured with /8 IPv4 prefix
+- VNF: VPP of the same version as vswitch running in KVM VM, configured with /8 IPv4 prefix routing.
-  routing.
-L3fwd got chosen as a lightweight fast IPv4 VNF application, and follows CSIT approach of using DPDK sample applications in VMs for performance testing.
-- CNF: VPP running in Docker Container, configured with /24 IPv4 prefix routing.
+- CNF: VPP of the same version as vswitch running in Docker Container, configured with /8 IPv4 prefix routing.
 VPP got chosen as a fast IPv4 NF application that supports required memif interface (L3fwd does not).
 This is similar to all other Container tests in CSIT that use VPP.

 Tests are designed such that in all tested cases VPP vswitch is the most stressed application, as for each flow vswitch is processing each packet